 The firm shall put in place a process to track and report any remedial action implemented to address compliance issues or weaknesses.
 The results of monitoring or implementing remedial action shall form part of reports to senior managers.
 Delays or deviations from intended actions shall be clearly highlighted.

-NOTE Separate reporting processes could be required for whistleblowers under the Anti-Corruption and Economic Crimes Act (Section 65 (1) and (4)), 2003 and Witness Protection Act, 2006
+NOTE Separate reporting processes could be required for whistleblowers under the Anti-Corruption and Economic Crimes Act (Section 65 (1) and (4)), 2003 and Witness Protection Act, 2006.

 5.8.3 Mandatory reporting to the regulators (see 5.6)